333 Original Pictures of U-Boats

 From June to November 1940 the U-Boats registered the period of greater effectiveness, because the british Navy remained on the ports waiting for an invasion of Britain.
 On these "happy times" many submarines exhibed on return pennants with silhouettes of ships and numbers of sunk tonnage (photo from My way to Scapa Flow).
 1269x1761 px, 300 dpi, 1226 Kb

-In his sixth patrol on U 47, in June 1940, Prien sank 6 ships (51,483 tonns of Gross Registred Tonnage, GRT).
+In his sixth patrol on U 47, in June 1940, Prien sank 6 ships (51,483 Gross Registred Tonnage, GRT).
 This photo published in My way to Scapa Flow shows "its aspect after exceed the 60,000 GRT sunk".
 1100x1460 px, 300 dpi, 724 Kb

 Dönitz celebrates his birthday on 16.9.1940 in his headquarters near the Bois de Boulogne (photo Karl Daublebsky von Eichhain).
 2862x2082 px, 600 dpi, 690 Kb